 Just for fun, you can look at this post, The Best Laid Plans Meet Life’s Problems, and find the goals and steps in it.
 You can use SMART goals for many problems, providing you are willing to take steps to reach your desired solution.

 Key points to remember

 First, define your problem.
-Include why it is a problem.
+Include why it is a problem for you.